pgbackrest/pgbackrest/README.md

 ## recognition

-Primary recognition goes to Stephen Frost for all his valuable advice a criticism during the development of BackRest.
+Primary recognition goes to Stephen Frost for all his valuable advice a criticism during the development of PgBackRest.
 It's a far better piece of software than it would have been without him.
 Any mistakes should be blamed on me alone.

-Resonate (http://www.resonateinsights.com) also contributed to the development of BackRest and allowed me to install early (but well tested) versions as their primary Postgres backup solution.
+Resonate (http://www.resonateinsights.com) also contributed to the development of PgBackRest and allowed me to install early (but well tested) versions as their primary Postgres backup solution.
 Works so far!